Consequences of the existence of exceptional collections in arithmetic and rationality: Linearizing etale-exceptional objects

 \end{proof}

-\begin{definition} Assume an algebraic group $G$ acts on $X$.
+\begin{definition} Let $X$ be a scheme with an action of algebraic group $G$.
 We say an object $E$ of $\op{D^b}(X)$ is \emph{linearizable up to sums} if there is some $r \geq 1$ such that $E^{\oplus r}$ lies in the essential image of the forgetful functor

 If $r=1$, we say that $E$ is \emph{linearizable}.
 A choice of lift of $E$ to $\op{D^b_{\emph{G}}}(X)$ shall be called a \emph{linearization} of $E$. \end{definition}